What Is a CAGE Code?

 How to Look Up a CAGE Code

-There are several ways to look up a CAGE code, whether you are searching for your own or researching another company:
+There are several ways to look up a CAGE code, whether you are searching for your own or researching another company.
+All methods are free and most don't require an account.

-The Defense Logistics Agency maintains its own search tool specifically for CAGE and NCAGE codes.
+The Defense Logistics Agency maintains its own search tool specifically for CAGE and NCAGE codes at cage.dla.mil.
 This is particularly useful for looking up manufacturers and suppliers in the defense supply chain.
-Access it through the DLA CAGE program website.
+The DLA site shows basic CAGE info but doesn't include full SAM registration details.

 If you are looking for your own CAGE code, log into SAM.gov and navigate to your entity registration.
 Your CAGE code is displayed on your entity dashboard and in your registration details.